vtex-apps/checkout-cartman/docs/README.md

 then just insert the email address and wait for a few minutes.
 You will probably need to clear out your cookies and reset `localStorage`.

-Another reason is that you are accessing the Cart page from a external domain (read: the store public domain), and not from [https://account-name.myvtex.com/](https://account-name.myvtex.com/), which is intended!
+Another reason is that you are accessing the Cart page from an external domain (read: the store public domain), and not from [https://account-name.myvtex.com/](https://account-name.myvtex.com/), which is intended!
 Cartman is setup to only appear if the user is accessing from an internal domain, so it won't show to the store customers.